-He travelled to Euro 2012 with England but didn't get on the pitch at the Three Lions exited at the quarter final stage.
+He travelled to Euro 2012 with England but didn't get on the pitch as the Three Lions exited at the quarter-final stage.

 One month later and ahead of the 2012/13 campaign, another call-up to the national squad handed Baines a start - as England got revenge on their Euro conquerors Italy with a 2-1 win in Switzerland.

-His display was rewarded with successive starts against Moldova and Ukraine, in England's opening 2014 World Cup qualifying fixtures - with the former witnessing not only Baines' first competitive international start, but also his first goal for his country.
+His display was rewarded with successive starts against Moldova and Ukraine in England's opening 2014 World Cup qualifying fixtures - with the former witnessing not only Baines' first competitive international start, but also his first international goal.

-The England left-back was a double award winner at the End of Season awards dinner, claiming both the Player of the Year, as voted by the fans, and the Players’ Player of the Year.
+And the left-back was again a double award winner at the End of Season Awards dinner, claiming both the Player of the Season, as voted by the fans, and the Players’ Player of the Season.

-Baines was also named in the PFA Team of the Year for 2012/13, the second season in succession, and was the only outfield player to feature for every minute of his club's Premier League campaign.
+Baines was also named in the PFA Team of the Year for the second season in succession, and was the only outfield player to feature in every minute of his club's Premier League campaign.